 Private companies, on the other hand, aren’t mandated by the SEC to conduct financial audits.
 However, annual financial audits are a regular part of doing business for many private companies.
 And many investors require later-stage startups to provide audited financials as part of their investment agreement.
 Financial statement audits ensure transparency, compliance, and trust in your company's financial reporting.

 This comprehensive guide covers everything you need to know to tackle your financial audit with confidence.

 What is a financial audit?

-A financial audit is an evaluation of your company’s financial statements to assure investors, regulators, and other outside parties that your reported values are complete and accurate.
-If your company doesn’t follow the rules, you may have to pay a penalty.
+A financial audit is a third-party evaluation of your company’s financial statements to assure investors, regulators, and other outside parties that your reported values are complete and accurate.

 Depending on your company’s financial goals and growth, you may want an independent audit to:

 Appeal to outside investors and gain their trust

 Satisfy a requirement from an insurance company

 Get a loan from a bank

 Financial audits are typically conducted annually.
 A third-party accountant (an auditor) reviews the accounting practices and financial statements of your company and determines one of three outcomes: